onnx/onnx-tensorflow/doc/API.md

 Currently, the strict flag only affects the behavior of MaxPool and AveragePool ops.

+`logging_level` : The logging level, default is INFO.
+Change it to DEBUG to see more conversion details or to WARNING to see less

 _returns_:

 A TensorflowRep class object representing the ONNX model